-Early in the week, the Toastmaster will confirm your participation by e-mail or phone.
-Be sure to return his/her message or call in a timely manner.
-He/she will need the names of your manual and assignment, specific objectives (from the manual), time limit, and title of speech.
+Please confirm your participation in Easy Speak as early in the week as possible.
+Input the name of your speech project and assignment, time limit, and title of speech all in Easy Speak.
 Avoid selecting a boring cliché as your speech title, e.g., “A Stitch in Time Saves Nine”, “How to Overcome Fear”, or “How My Mom Loved Me”.
 Instead, capture the attention of your audience by using an imaginative title.

 On the day of your presentation, you arrive early, touch base with the Toastmaster, and give your manual to the Evaluator.
 If you have any special needs, e.g., removal of the lectern from the speaking area, placement of a flip chart, positioning of props, etc., discuss them with the Toastmaster before the meeting begins.

 During the speech, keep an eye on the timing lights.
 Green means you have met the minimum time and qualify for Best Speaker.
 Yellow means that you are halfway between qualification and disqualification.
 Red means that you must wrap up now and you have 30-seconds to do so before the flashing red light indicates you have been disqualified from the best speaker award.
 If the lights go out you have seriously exceeded your time limit, are disqualified from Best Speaker, and may be asked to stop by the Toastmaster.
 For details about exactly when lights will come on, click here to review the timers role and look under “Formal Speech”.

 At the conclusion of your presentation you return control to the Toastmaster.
 Stay “on stage” until the Toastmaster returns to thank you by shaking your hand.